 T.L.
 Taylor is Professor of Comparative Media Studies at MIT.
 She is a qualitative sociologist (Brandeis University, 2000) who has focused on internet and game studies for over two decades.
-Her research explores the interrelations between culture, social practice, and technology in online leisure environments.
+Her research explores the interrelations between culture and technology in online leisure environments.

 For a more personal post, see “In through the back door.”